lua-gods/GNUI/element/README.md

 # Elements
 > [!NOTE]
-any of these elements can be deleted off of GNUI, as long as they are not used by other elements.# Elements Tree
+any of these elements can be deleted off of GNUI, as long as they are not used by other elements.

 ## dependency tree for elements